Back to: Home

 The "Absences list" report shows you a list of every absence for the selected person, project, or even your whole org.

-A person or project's "Absences list" report is available to:
+A person or project's "Absences list" report, and all other "Attendance" reports, are available to be opened by:

 To learn more:

-3. And finally, once it opens, you'll see a list of every absence of every person in this project, over the last 30 days.
+3. And finally, once it opens, you'll see a list of every absence of every person in the project, over the last 30 days.

 To only see all absences of a single person:

-2. And finally, a panel slides out on the right, showing absences for only that person.
+2. And finally, it slides out on the right, showing absences for only that person.

 To understand all three kinds of absences: